TC’s trustees are elected at the General Meeting. Their role is to support and advise the Core Group

 Jan has a career history in engineering and management, but also studied environmental subjects including geology and ecology with the Open University.
 He has been an active volunteer and a trustee for a range of historical and environmental charities in the Chichester area over the past 16 years.
-Jan has been involved with Transition Chichester for over 4 years and currently holds the role of treasurer.
+Jan has been involved with Transition Chichester since 2008.

 Julia was a teacher for over 25 years, and now writes educational materials for the Caribbean and Africa.
 In addition, she has extensive experience of volunteer selection and management through her work for Voluntary Service Overseas and as Project Manager for Ghana for a Gap Year provider.
 Julia has been actively involved with Transition Chichester for 4 years; she helps with publicity and admin, and recently initiated the Young Transition project.